aadsmdec/montage-jsonp/README.md

 Documentation
 =============

-`Json.makeRequest(url, callbackParameter, servicePrefix)` -> {Promise} A promise for the object returned by the request.
+`Jsonp.makeRequest(url, callbackParameter, servicePrefix)` -> {Promise} A promise for the object returned by the request.

  - `url` {string} The url for the jsonp endpoint.
  - `[callbackParameter]` {string} The query string component name to be used when passing the function name to the endpoint. `"callback"` by default.